clemsos/writings/_quora/2015-08-13-Is-it-difficult-for-a-foreigner-to-read-a-Chinese-book-in-China-although-many-interesting-books-are-written-in-Chinese.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to Is it difficult for a foreigner to read a Chinese book in China although many interesting books are written in Chinese? - Quora
+    Is it difficult for a foreigner to read a
+    Chinese book in China although many interesting books are written in Chinese? - Quora
 ---